 The CM reshuffles the portfolios.

-The CM advices Governor to accept resignation letter of a minister.
+The CM advises the Governor to accept resignation letter of a minister.

-The CM advices the Governor to dismiss a minister in case he does not tender resignation letter even after advice by the Chief Minister.
+The CM advises the Governor to dismiss a minister in case he does not tender a resignation letter even after advice by the Chief Minister.

 The Chief Minister is the channel of communication between the Governor and the council of ministers.

 Article 167: It shall be the duty of the Chief Minister to communicate to the Governor of the state all decisions of the council of ministers relating to the administration of the affairs of the state and proposals for legislation.
 To furnish such information to the Governor relating to the administration of affairs of the state and proposals for legislation as the governor may call for and if the Governor so requires to submit for the consideration of the Council of Ministers any matter on which a decision has been taken by a minister but which has not been considered by the Council.